 Similar to a grill, an electric smoker contains stainless steel racks to place food on.
 Place food like steak or chicken breasts directly on the rack.
-However, smaller items like cut vegetables can be cooked in a cast iron skillet placed on a rack.
+However, smaller items like cut vegetables can be cooked in a cast-iron skillet placed on a rack.

 Thermostat and rheostat

 Most electric smokers have both a thermostat and a rheostat.
 This allows the smoker to maintain a steady internal temperature, which helps food cook evenly.
 When the temperature exceeds what the user has set, the circuit is broken so that the temperature inside the smoker decreases.
 Unlike other types of smokers, an electric smoker gives you excellent control over the cooking temperature of your food.
-The even cooking is also enhanced by the fact that the walls of the device are well-insulated.
+Even cooking is also enhanced by the fact that the walls of the device are well-insulated.